omothm/torch-api/README.md

 We use **Conda** environments to manage project packages.
 The file [package-list.txt](package-list.txt) contains all the packages necessary to run the API.
 The file also contains instructions on how to create a new Conda environment using it.

+If you install a new package to your local environment and want to persist it in the project, run

+    conda list -e > package-list.txt

+and push the file to update the package list for everyone.

 #### Tesseract

 The Python wrapper for Tesseract requires the usage of the Tesseract binary.
 The tesseract command must be invokable as `tesseract`, which means it should be on the system `PATH`.